A CULINARY JOURNEY

 The most popular and colorful farmer markets close to Castell Son Claret are in Andratx on Wednesdays and in Calvia on Mondays.
 Another worthwhile visit is the market in Santanyi, one of the most beautiful farmer markets in Mallorca.
 Every Saturday, the chic village with its typical sandstone houses is transformed into a colorful sea of stalls which offer fruit and cheese but also a lot of handicrafts.
 Many small art studios around the marketplace invite you to stroll and marvel.

-THE BEST RESTAURANTS IN MALLORCA– FINE DINING IN MICHELIN STAR AWARDED RESTAURANTS
+MALLORCA: THE BEST RESTAURANTS – FINE DINING IN MICHELIN STAR AWARDED RESTAURANTS

 Excellent food, outstanding service and upscale ambience – the top of fine dining can be found in the 9 best restaurants in Mallorca which are awarded with one or two Michelin stars.

 Every year, the French tire manufacturer Michelin re-evaluates selected restaurants around the world and its restaurant guide, the “Guide Rouge”, is considered a guide for gourmets and fine dining.
 A maximum of 3 stars can be awarded to a restaurant and the evaluation criteria are secret.

 We present the best restaurants in Mallorca that attract gourmets to visit the island and are listed in the Michelin Guide 2018.